Information about ending your membership

 Your rights and responsibilities upon disenrollment

-- You must continue to use network pharmacies (if you have prescription drug coverage) until you are disenrolled from our plan.
+- You must continue to use network pharmacies (if you have prescription drug coverage) until you are disenrolled from our health plan.

 - You may only disenroll or switch Medicare Advantage plans or prescription drug plans under certain circumstances.

-- You have the right to make a complaint if we ask you to leave our plan.
+- You have the right to make a complaint if we ask you to leave our health plan.

 Our rights and responsibilities upon your disenrollment

 We will let you know, in writing, the date your coverage ends.
 We have the right to disenroll you for the following reasons: